jnoahjohnson/assignment1-is413/README.md

-# Assignment 1
+# Assignment 2
 ## Noah Johnson

-Here is the first assignment in IS413.
-It is just a basic site getting used to Visual Studio and ASP.net.
+This branch has all of the MVC changes.